Atomwaffen Division: Italy (Nuovo Ordine Sociale)

-Already previously active in the Italian speaking Switzerland, by 2021, Atomwaffen had a full-fledged chapter in Italy with 38 members, formed in Savona.
+Already previously active in the Italian speaking Switzerland, by 2021, AWD had a full-fledged chapter in Italy with 38 members, formed in Savona.
 The group was called Nuovo Ordine Sociale or New Social Order in English.
 On January 22, 2021, the police arrested a 22 year old leader named Andrea Cavalleri in Savona and searched the houses of 12 other members in Genoa, Turin, Cagliari, Forlì-Cesena, Palermo, Perugia, Bologna and Cuneo in an anti-terrorism operation.
 Various firearms were seized.
 Cavalleri was suspected, among other things, of preparing to commit a mass shooting and the police believe they foiled an attack.
 Ten rifles and three pistols were confiscated from his house.
 According to investigators he also had published and distributed propaganda inciting a revolution against "Zionist Occupation Government" and extermination of the Jewish people and "race traitors".
 Cavalleri also allegedly encouraged people to commit mass murder attacks like Anders Breivik and Brenton Tarrant and rape and kill enemies of the group.
 He was charged with forming a terrorist organization and incitement to criminal actions motivated by racial hatred.
 The NOS described itself as "A special unit of National Socialist revolutionaries" which "only welcomes warriors ready to die" and has "race war as its main purpose".

-On December 27, 2021, five Italian Atomwaffen leaders were arrested and searches were conducted in Pordenone, Brindisi, Milan, Turin, Ferrara, Modena, Verona and Bologna.
+On December 27, 2021, five Italian AWD leaders were arrested and searches were conducted in Pordenone, Brindisi, Milan, Turin, Ferrara, Modena, Verona and Bologna.
 Nazi propaganda and weapons were confiscated during the raids.
 The arrested leaders are suspected of distributing information on explosives.
 On February 5, 2024, 24-year-old Luigi Antonio Pennelli was sentenced to 5 years in prison for "apologia and recruiting for Nazism".
-Pennelli had joined Atomwaffen two years prior.
+Pennelli had joined AWD two years prior.

-On December 4, 2024, in Bologna 25 houses belonging to the members of a splinter group of the Italian Atomwaffen "Nuovo Ordine Sociale-Sole Nero" (New Social Order-Black Sun) or "Werwolf Division" were raided and members were arrested for plotting to murder Giorgia Meloni and possessing illegal firearms.
+On December 4, 2024, in Bologna 25 houses belonging to the members of a splinter group of the Italian AWD "Nuovo Ordine Sociale-Sole Nero" (New Social Order-Black Sun) or "Werwolf Division" were raided and members were arrested for plotting to murder Giorgia Meloni and possessing illegal firearms.
 According to Il Giornale the group was connected to jihadi terrorists.
 Allegedly a man from Bologna volunteered to fight in the Palestinian group Lions' Den and returned to Italy, and a Palestinian PLO member Zyad Abu Saleh built explosives for the group.